HTTPArchive/httparchive.org/docs/reports.md

         Optional string.
 Metric ID used to query the GCS bucket.
 The maxDate for the report will be the most recent date-bucket that contains this metric's JSON results.

+      - **view**

+        Optional string.
+Specifies the layout of metrics.
+For example, setting this to `"grid"` will force the report into grid view by default.
+The default value is `"list"`.

 ## Rendering a Report

 The [main.py](../main.py) web server config file loads dates.json and reports.json into memory on startup and refreshes their contents according to the `MAX_REPORT_STALENESS` constant, which is set to 3 hours.
 This helps to limit file IO on each request.